 Ref: Learning Mechanical 3D CAD

 So it will be integrated training, killing two birds with one stone.
 We just give the engineering student a set of "drawings" to create the 3D models.
 From a gradient of simple to complex, they will not only learn how to create 3D models but to understand the intend of the design presented in the drawings.
 This would introduce them to all of the engineering standards necessary to become good designers.

 Yes, this is drafting training.
 I would also include precision detailing (Applying dimensions in a precise way as to define the intent with or without GD&T) training.
+We would give them existing 3D models to detail.
 The engineer is going to be responsible for creating, checking and releasing the documentation and all changes and the maintenance and recording of those changes.
 It is a very standard process and should be included in this first year.